-- (a) Sales returns include R\$1,794 consisting of provisions for inventories of products that are valid for less than 12 months and are committed to return products with clients according to the commercial strategy. - (b) Taxes on sales consist of taxes and contributions charged on the sale of goods, as follows: PIS (Contribution to the Social Integration Program) and COFINS (Contribution for Social Security Financing), ICMS (State VAT) and IPI (Federal VAT).
+- (a) Sales returns due to the recall of some products. - (b) Taxes on sales consist of taxes and contributions charged on the sale of goods, as follows: PIS (Contribution to the Social Integration Program) and COFINS (Contribution for Social Security Financing), ICMS (State VAT) and IPI (Federal VAT). - (c) Revenue recognition not delivered in the period.